Emurasoft/emurasoft.github.io/en/dlg/customize/search/index.md

 The **Search** page allows you to customize settings related to search operations.

-## Highlight Strings Replaced After Replace in Files check box
+## Highlight strings replaced after replace in files check box

 If this box is checked, EmEditor highlights the strings that have been replaced with the [**Replace in Files** command](../../../cmd/search/replace_in_files).
 If not checked, EmEditor highlights the searched strings.

-## Disable Shortcuts in the Find/Replace Dialog Boxes check box
+## Disable shortcuts in the find/replace dialog boxes check box

 If this is checked, the keyboard shortcuts in the Find and Replace dialog boxes will be disabled.

-## Prompt when End of Document is Reached check box
+## Prompt when the end of the document is reached check box

 If this is checked, EmEditor will display a dialog box to prompt the user when Search reaches the end of the document.